 - Clear and simple explanations

-The teachers walk you through the strokes of the Arabic script as well, so you aren’t just learning how to read and recognize the Arabic letters, but how to right them too.
+The teachers walk you through the strokes of the Arabic script as well, so you aren’t just learning how to read and recognise the Arabic letters, but how to write them too.

 - Simple and easy to follow

-- Learn the proper stroke order to write in Arabic too!
+- Learn the proper stroke order to write effectively in Arabic

-You can also find lots of other videos online to help you learn the Arabic alphabet, but these two channels are our favorite because you’re getting professional advice from a teacher.
+You can also find lots of other videos online to help you learn the Arabic alphabet, but these two channels are our favourite because you’re getting professional advice from a teacher.